jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Cloud-Box-Document.md

 34. Organization Management

-After a JD Cloud user generates an order, the Enterprise Cloud BOX automatically enables an organization work area; the organization name is “work area of XXX”, “XXX” is the user ID, and the user is the administrator of Enterprise Cloud BOX of the organization.
+After a JD Cloud user generates an order, the Enterprise Cloud BOX automatically enables an organization work area; the organization name is "work area of XXX", "XXX" is the user ID, and the user is the administrator of Enterprise Cloud BOX of the organization.
 The administrator of Enterprise Cloud BOX can enter Enterprise Cloud BOX from JD Cloud by one click without logging in.

 The administrator account of Enterprise Cloud BOX enters the administrator interface by default when logging in for the first time.